swiftcoder2020/milestone_project_1/README.md

 ### Website Developer

-As the sole candidate in being a trainee software developer, I am aiming to contribute towards the project goals and strategy of securing the opportunity of employment within the industry of website development to increase my prospects of a fulfilling career.
+As the sole candidate in being a trainee software developer, I am aiming to contribute towards the project goals and strategy of securing the opportunity of employment within the industry of website development to increase my prospects of a fulfilling career, which I am passionate about.

 ## Scope